+We apply our method to three challenging economies, each constructed to feature a distinct difficulty that commonly arises in dynamic equilibrium models.
+First, we solve an overlapping generations model with 72 age groups, portfolio choice, and multiple sources of aggregate risk.
+The overlapping generations model showcases that our sequence space approach is applicable even when there is a clear dependence of current equilibrium objects on long histories of shocks.

-To solve models with aggregate and idiosyncratic risk, we introduce shape preserving operator learning: we train deep neural networks to predict idiosyncratic policy \emph{functions} as a function of the truncated history of aggregate shocks, such that we can guarantee the predicted policy functions to be monotone or concave in key idiosyncratic state variables, such as household wealth.
+Second, we consider an economy where a continuum of heterogeneous households trade in a long-lived financial asset, which constitutes a claim to a share in the dividends paid by a continuum of heterogeneous firms, who operate a decreasing returns to scale production technology and face asymmetric adjustment costs on capital.
+Additionally, the economy is subject to stochastic fluctuations in aggregate productivity and in the level of aggregate and idiosyncratic uncertainty.
+To solve models that combine aggregate and idiosyncratic risk, we introduce shape-preserving operator learning: we train deep neural networks to predict idiosyncratic policy \emph{functions} as a function of the truncated history of aggregate shocks, such that we can guarantee the predicted policy functions to be monotone or concave in key idiosyncratic state variables, such as household wealth.